Everybody in our Facebook group shares the responsibility to make the group an enjoyable, supportive and inclusive environment.

 Hate speech, degrading, dehumanising and supremacist posts on the basis of race, religion, sexuality, gender identity and other protected characteristics as laid out in Facebook’s rules are not allowed.

-Exclusionary speech includes insensitive or ignorant posts about protected characteristics such as race, religion, sexuality or gender identity.
-We may remove these posts, or reply to them publicly to explain why they are inappropriate.
+Exclusionary posts include insensitive or ignorant comments about protected characteristics such as race, religion, sexuality or gender identity.
+We may remove these posts, or reply to them publicly to explain why they violate our rules.

 Bullying is not welcome on our message boards.
 We use Facebook’s rules as a basis to determine whether behaviour crosses into bullying and harassment.

-Please don’t post any spoilers or screenshots from new games, movies or TV shows that have recently been released.
+Please don’t post spoilers from newly released games, movies or TV shows.

-- We offer specific Discord chats for some games and TV shows to provide a private channel to discuss spoilers.
+- We offer specific Discord chats for new games and TV shows to provide a private channel to discuss spoilers.

 - Advertising for products, companies, TV shows and so on is not allowed on the boards without the express permission of the admins.

 - We operate The Outpost message board for people looking for a housemate or who have a room available to rent.
 Gaming and geek-related items for sale can also be advertised here.

 - Facebook does not allow sexually explicit content such as posts, comments, images and videos.
 This can also include memes and GIFs of a sexual nature.
 We remove this content to avoid being restricted by Facebook.